The Duffer Brothers

-Matt Duffer and Ross Duffer (born February 15, 1984), often credited as the Duffer Brothers, are both American filmmakers and television show makers.
+Matt Duffer and Ross Duffer (born February 15, 1984), often credited as the Duffer Brothers, are both American film and television show makers.
 The brothers are identical twins and work on all their projects as a pair.
-They are best known as the creators, directors, and executive producers of the Netflix science fiction horror series Stranger Things (2016–2025), and have also written and directed the horror film Hidden (2015) and written and produced episodes of the Fox science fiction series Wayward Pines (2015–2016).
-The Duffer Brothers founded the production company Upside Down Pictures, which is in an overall deal with Netflix.
+They are best known as the creators, showrunners, directors and executive producers of the Netflix supernatural science fiction horror series Stranger Things (2016–2025), and have also written and directed the horror film Hidden (2015) and written and produced episodes of the Fox science fiction series Wayward Pines (2015–2016).
+The Duffer Brothers founded the production company Upside Down Pictures, which is in an overall deal with Paramount.